JROChub/power_house/docs/book_of_power.md

 - All transcript numbers are encoded as u64 big-endian before hashing.
 - No personalization/salt is used; the explicit domain tag enforces separation.
 - ASCII hex with spaces or carets is cosmetic; the canonical digest is 32 raw bytes rendered as contiguous lowercase `[0-9a-f]` characters.
+Remember the split:
+- Transcript files store values as decimal ASCII tokens (e.g., `round_sums:209 235`).
+- The hash pipeline absorbs each integer as an 8-byte big-endian block (e.g., `0x00000000000000D1` for 209).
+Hashing the ASCII digits instead of the big-endian bytes is an audit failure.
 21. `ProofLedger` persists transcripts exactly once; any extra whitespace or comment must stay outside the recorded lines.
 22. The CLI renders the digests via `transcript_digest_to_hex`; keep that function untouched.
 23. To test deterministic recomputation, delete one byte from a log and rerun `verify_logs`; expect a digest mismatch in red text.
 24. The aggregated digest reduces to field element `21`.
 Say it.
 Write it.
 Remember it.
-24a.
-Digest-to-field procedure: interpret the first eight bytes of the 32-byte digest as a big-endian u64, then compute `value mod p` (e.g., `0xa5a1b9528dd9b4e8 -> 0xA5A1B9528DD9B4E8 -> 11916436223453507944 -> 21 (mod 257)`).
+Note: Digest-to-field procedure: interpret the first eight bytes of the 32-byte digest as a big-endian u64, then compute `value mod p` (e.g., `0xa5a1b9528dd9b4e8 -> 0xA5A1B9528DD9B4E8 -> 11916436223453507944 -> 21 (mod 257)`).
 25. When the reduction changes, the field or transcript changed--file an incident report.
 26. `simple_prng` is dead; the challenge stream is now BLAKE2b-256 seeded by the transcript plus domain tag.
 27. Never allow anyone to talk wistfully about linear-congruential generators again.
-27a.
-Bias note: current derivation uses `next_u64() % p`; keep `p` close to 2^64 (e.g., 64-bit primes) or switch to the documented rejection sampler in Chapter VI when you extend the code.
+Note: Bias note: current derivation uses `next_u64() % p`; keep `p` close to 2^64 (e.g., 64-bit primes) or switch to the documented rejection sampler in Chapter VI when you extend the code.
 28. The `scripts/smoke_net.sh` ritual depends on stable keys; if the metrics server refuses to bind, document the environment block.
 29. Finality relies on unique public keys; the network now laughs at duplicate voters.
 30. When reconciling offline, use placeholder identities like `LOCAL_OFFLINE` and `PEER_FILE`, but never reuse placeholders for different peers in the same quorum call.